brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

  * `xclip`: Copy command-line to/from clipboard.
  * `vim i3`

-Clone the vim_configuration repo: https://github.com/brannerchinese/vim_configuration.
+Clone the [vim_configuration repo](https://github.com/brannerchinese/vim_configuration) and configure following instructoins there.

 Clone the `rc_study_plans` repo, which includes the present file.